profunktor/fs2-rabbit/README.md

 If you want your program to run forever with automatic error recovery you can choose to run your program in a loop that will restart every certain amount of specified time.
 An useful StreamLoop object that you can use to achieve this is provided by the library.

-So, for the program defined above, this would be an example of a resilient app that restarts every 3 seconds in case of failure:
+So, for the program defined above, this would be an example of a resilient app that restarts after 1 second and then exponentially (1, 2, 4, 8, etc) in case of failure:

 ```scala
 import com.github.gvolpe.fs2rabbit.StreamLoop